News and Recent Publications

 April MacIntyre and Courtney Glen contributed articles about two recent 2013 projects to the Council for Northeast Historical Archaeology's (CNEHA) 2014 spring newsletter.
 You can read their articles and the other issues of the CNEHA newsletter here.

 April MacIntyre contributed an article about Davis MacIntyre & Associates' work on a shipwreck in the Sydney Tar Ponds to the 2013 winter newsletter of the Nova Scotia Archaeology Society (NSAS).
 The newsletter and April's article can be found here.

 In November 2013, April MacIntyre's MA thesis was presented to the Waipu Museum in New Zealand.
 A hard copy of her thesis was given to the Museum by Ben Pentz, a fellow archaeologist working in Australia, who sailed on the Picton Castle from Australia to New Zealand.
 April's thesis examined the archaeology of Norman MacLeod's homestead in St. Ann's Bay, Cape Breton.
-MacLeod was a protestant Minister who lived in Pictou and St. Ann's Bay in the first half of the 19th century.
+MacLeod was a Presbyterian Minister who lived in Pictou and St. Ann's Bay in the first half of the 19th century.
 MacLeod was minister to a group of Scottish immigrants, who became known as 'Normanites'.
 In the 1850s, MacLeod left St. Ann's Bay and immigrated to New Zealand, along with 800 Normanites, founding the community of Waipu.

 Left: Ben Pentz presenting April MacIntyre's MA thesis to the Waipu Museum, New Zealand.